MatousAc/qag/readme.md

 # Environment Setup
 ## Recreate
 This directory includes several complex environments.
 You should be able to use the various `.yml` files to create new conda environments.
+You need to [install conda from here](https://docs.anaconda.com/free/miniconda/) first.
 ```
 conda create --name <envName> --file <envName>.yml
 ```
-There are different environments available in this folder.
-Most environments have a local version and a `cuda` version.
-The cuda version is the environment to use for the GPU server.
+The two environments available in this folder are for the SoC GPUs and for a local (conda) python installation.
+The `cuda` version is for the SoC GPUs.
+Note that you may have to install some cuda toolkit software before the environment installs correctly.

 Here is an explanation of each saved environment:
-### Current envs
+## Current envs
 * [qagHfCuda.yml](archive/qagHfCuda.yml) - main environment to use for this repository and thesis. use this for training LLaMA 2 with the trainer, data formatter, data processor, and other scripts in the `src/` directory.
 * [qagHf.yml](archive/qagHf.yml) - the non-cuda, local version of the environment. should allow for data processing and inference based on the final model
-*

 ### Archived Envs
 * [fastT5.yml](archive/fastT5.yml) - used for generating ONNX models of the Potsawee T5 QAG model.
 Creating the models seemed to work, but opening them and running inference never worked.
 * [qagLmqg.yml](archive/qagLmqg.yml) && [qagLmqgCuda.yml](archive/qagLmqgCuda.yml) - used to test the lmqg python package for model training.
 This did not work with LLaMA 2.